huaac/ics167-Project/README.md

 To pick up a powerup, run over it and the mice will have the powerup for a limited amount of time.
 All enemies will kill the mouse on contact.
 Some enemies (the spider and the rattrap) have health bars and can be killed with the protein powerup.
 Avoid obstacles using powerups to reach the end of the level!
 Running into an obstacle leads to both players dying.
+After a certain amount of deaths, a helper ghost will appear and aid the players through the level!

 Levels are meant to be difficult to play through as one mistake can lead to restarting the entire level.
 If the player ends up stuck, the can always restart the level by selecting the back button or "killing" themselves by running into an enemy or jumping off the platforms.